versia-pub/protocol/README.md

 Server metadata is metadata that servers can provide to clients to help them determine how to interact with the server.
 It is meant to be a simple way for servers to provide information to other servers and clients.

+Unlike other objects, server metadata is not meant to be federated.
+It is meant to be a simple way for servers to provide information to other servers and clients.
+The `id`, `uri` and `created_at` fields are not required on server metadata objects.

 Here is an example server metadata object:
 ```json5
 {